Whiting, Indiana: History

 A post office was first established at Whiting in 1871.
-Whiting was incorporated in 1895.
+Whiting was incorporated as a town in 1895.
 It was named after a trainman who was killed in a crash there.
+Whiting was incorporated as a city in 1903.

 The Hoosier Theater Building, Henry and Caroline Schrage House, and Whiting Memorial Community House are listed in the National Register of Historic Places.